Unboxed-Software/solana-course/content/member-pointer.md

 ### 4. Create member mints
 Now we will upload the member metadata and then call the `createMember` function in `index.ts` created in step 2.

+First you'll need to import the new function.
+Then paste the following under the right comment section:
 ```ts
 // UPLOAD MEMBER METADATA AND CREATE MEMBER MINT
 membersMetadata.forEach(async (memberMetadata) => {